Size ranking: 44th

 Origin: The 12 southern constellations of Keyser and de Houtman

-The peacock is one of the 12 figures introduced into the southern skies at the end of the 16th century by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman.
-Pavo probably represents not the common blue, or Indian, peacock commonly seen in parks but its larger, more colourful, and more aggressive cousin, the Java green peacock which Keyser and de Houtman would have encountered in the East Indies.
+The peacock is one of the 12 figures introduced into the southern skies at the end of the 16th century from the observations by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman.
+Pavo seemingly represents not the common blue, or Indian, peacock commonly seen in parks but its larger, more colourful, and more aggressive cousin, the Java green peacock which Keyser and de Houtman would have encountered in the East Indies.
 Pavo was first depicted in 1598 on a globe by Petrus Plancius and first appeared in print in 1603 on the Uranometria atlas of Johann Bayer.
-On Bayer’s representation the peacock had a more expansive tail, but this was later trimmed by Lacaille to make room for Telescopium to the north.
+As visualized by Plancius and Bayer the peacock had a more expansive tail, but its feathers were later trimmed by Lacaille to make room for his own invention Telescopium to the north.

 In mythology the peacock was the sacred bird of Hera, who drove through the air in a chariot drawn by peacocks.
 How the peacock came to have eyes on its tail is the subject of a Greek myth that began one day when Zeus turned his illicit love Io into a white cow to disguise her from his wife, Hera, who nearly caught them together.
 Hera was suspicious and put the heifer under the guardianship of Argus, who tethered the animal to an olive tree.
 Argus was ideally suited to the task of watchman, since he had 100 eyes, of which only two were resting at a time while the others kept a look out.
 Wherever Argus stood, he could always keep several of his eyes on Io.